Nota30/Kia/README.md

 # Kia
-A cute multipurpose discord bot made with Node.js!
+A cute multipurpose discord bot made with Rust!